anumehashukla/wayfaringuniverse/_posts/UnitedStates/2021-01-12-bay-area-hikes.md

 <br>
 <br>
 35. [Ring Mountain Fire Road ](https://www.alltrails.com/trail/us/california/ring-mountain-fire-road)*- 4.7 mile*
 <br>4.7 miles, No Shade.
-Alltrails incorrectly show 4.1 miles, also it is more than 800ft in elevation gain not 669ft as stated on alltrails.
+Alltrails incorrectly show 4.1 miles, also it is more than 800ft in elevation gain not 669ft as stated on AllTrails.
 Amazing views of the city and bay!
 The only downside is there is no parking at the trailhead, so you need to park somewhere down the street.
 <br>
 <br>
 36. [Castle Rocks Lower Loop ](https://www.alltrails.com/trail/us/california/castle-rocks-lower-loop)*- 6.5 mile*